tasmota/docs/Peripherals.orig.md

+## Configuring Peripherals
 You can connect peripherals (sensors, displays, switches, LED lights, ...) to available pins of the device.
 [Read here](Expanding-Tasmota) for more.

 More about [general configuration](Sensor-Configuration) of peripherals.

-### Supported peripherals
-*Some of the articles were written originally for D1 mini but the information still applies except the wiring instructions*
+?> *Some of the articles were written originally for D1 mini but the information still applies except the wiring instructions*
 - [**A4988**](A4988-Stepper-Motor-Controller) - Stepper Motor Controller
 - [**ADC**](ADC) - Analog input over A0 pin
 - **ADS1x15** - A/D Converter (I<sup>2</sup>C)